-WCA is primarily implemented by local units of government - counties, cities, townships, soil and water conservation districts, and watershed districts.
-The Board of Water and Soil Resources administers the program statewide while the DNR enforces it.
+Local units of government - counties, cities, townships, soil and water conservation districts and watershed districts - are primarily responsible for WCA implementation.
+The Board of Water and Soil Resources administers the program statewide and the DNR enforces it.

 The law established a goal of achieving a "no net loss" of wetlands in the state.
 To work towards this goal, WCA requires anyone proposing to fill, drain or excavate a wetland to first try to avoid disturbing the wetland; second, to try and minimize any impact; and lastly, to replace the wetland acres, functions and values.
 Certain wetland activities are exempt, allowing projects with minimal impact or projects located on land where certain land uses are present to proceed without regulation.